 Many people know the feeling of being unable to sleep due to stress.
 Once sleep problems begin, they can also trigger anxiety around the idea of bedtime, making it even more difficult to fall asleep.
 Meditation is one technique that people can use to relieve stress at bedtime and fall asleep more easily.

-Meditation is considered a type of mind-body therapy Trusted Source National Center for Complementary and Integrative Health (NICCH) NCCIH funds and conducts research to help answer important scientific and public health questions about complementary health approaches.
-See Full Reference , because meditation techniques often combine mental work with physical aspects such as deep breathing.
+Meditation is considered a type of mind-body therapy, because meditation techniques often combine mental work with physical aspects such as deep breathing.
 By targeting both anxious thoughts and physical stress symptoms, sleep meditation aims to bring about overall relaxation that helps prepare the body for sleep.

 On a mental level, meditation techniques are intended to promote a more relaxed response to a person’s stressful thoughts and feelings.
-Meditation styles often incorporate the idea of mindfulness Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference , or a focus on the present moment with an open, non-judgmental mindset.
-Meditation may also incorporate concentrating on a repeated phrase, a visual image, a sound, or a sensation, such as breathing, to help reduce distractions.
+Meditation styles often incorporate the idea of mindfulness, or a focus on the present moment with an open, non-judgmental mindset.
+Meditation may also incorporate a repeated phrase, visual image, or sensation, such as breathing, to help reduce distractions.

 Meditation is also designed to trigger a physical relaxation response that counteracts the stress response.
-The stress response, or fight-or-flight response, involves sweating, a rapid heart rate, faster breathing, tense muscles, and increased blood pressure, which are not conducive to sleep.
-The relaxation response calms breathing, reduces heart rate and blood pressure, and slows brain waves.
+While the stress response involves sweating, tension, a rapid heart rate, and faster breathing—all of which are not conducive to sleep—the relaxation response calms breathing, reduces heart rate and blood pressure, and slows brain waves.

-- Calmed stress pathways: Like other relaxation techniques, meditation can help lower heart rate and blood pressure.
-Some data suggests that meditation reduces activation of stress pathways in the brain, as well as levels of stress hormones.
+- Calmed stress pathways: Like other relaxation techniques, meditation can help slow breathing and lower heart rate and blood pressure.
+Some data suggests that meditation reduces activation of stress pathways in the brain, as well as levels of stress hormones, helping to reduce anxiety.

 - Improved mental outlook: Concentrating on the present moment during meditation may help a person anxiously think about the past or future less often and soften their reactions to difficult experiences.